astronomer/docs/astro/set-up-ci-cd.md

 - Avoid manually running `astro deploy` every time you make a change to your Astro project.
 - Ensure that all changes to your Astro project are reviewed and approved by your team before they get pushed to Astro.
 - Automate promoting code across development and production environments on Astro when pull requests to certain branches are merged.
-- Enforce automated testing, which increases code quality and allows your team to respond quickly in case of an error or failure.
+- Enforce automated testing, which increases code quality and allows your team to respond quickly in case of an error or a failure.
 - Configure more granular user permissions by managing access and changes to your Astro project source code in your version control tool.

 ## Choose a deploy strategy